sidgurun/Lya_zelda/docs/Tutorial_ideal.rst

 Tutorial : Computing ideal line profiles
 ========================================

 In this tutorial you will, hopefully, learn how to compute ideal line Lyman-alpha line profiles with `zELDA`.
-The lines computed in this turorial are ideal becase they don't suffer from the tipical artifacts casued by the fact the instruments are not perfect.
+The lines computed in this tutorial are ideal becase they don't suffer from the typical artifacts caused by the fact the instruments are not perfect.
 These lines are in the rest frame of the galaxy.

 Computing one ideal line profile
 ********************************